Capgemini/powerapps-packagedeployer-template/README.md

 #### Set SLAs as default

-Set SLAs as default after the deployment by setting the `isdefault` attribute on an `<sla?` element.
+Set SLAs as default after the deployment by setting the `isdefault` attribute on an `<sla>` element.

 ```xml
 <templateconfig>